 For average users, privacy is not much of an issue just because they are ignorant about the spies following them all over the Internet – Facebook, Google, Internet Marketing Programs and other websites.
 Basically, though it appears that the spying is so good that you are offered adverts based on your browsing habits, it is not really as good.
 It is always better to be safe than sorry.

 After much research, I came to the conclusion that we need to address two factors for staying private on the Internet.
 They are:

 To remove Flash cookies on every start-up, I recommend running a command upon boot.
 In the autoexec.bat present in your system drive, just add the following line and save it.
 You will have to select “Show Hidden Files and Folders” under “Folder Options” to be able to see autoexec.bat.
 To open the file for adding the command to delete Flash cookies, right-click on the file and select EDIT.
 Add the following without quotes:

 The above takes care of deleting all the Flash cookies present on your system drive every time your computer starts.
 If you don’t want autoexec.bat or if your copy of Windows bypasses autoexec.bat, you can create a custom batch file using AutoStarterX.
 If you face any problems, contact me for assistance.
 I will be glad to assist you.

-I am still researching the VPNs available in market and have checked things like Jumpto, EPIC, UltraSurf, etc. If you have used or know of other free VPN services, please share with me so that I can review them and compare them with SpotFlux.
+I am still researching the VPNs available in the market and have checked things like JumpTo, EPIC, UltraSurf, etc. If you have used or know of other free VPN services, please share them with me so that I can review them and compare them with SpotFlux.